mfournial/vimMac/README.md

 > So many people use Vim and Ruby (was literally in every website I was going through), is Ruby really the best?

 # Known bugs and issues
-The maximum-awesome integration can fail at any moment if some plugins that I don't know about update in the background
+The maximum-awesome integration will fail to update some plugins.
+It's a git issue that just need a bit of file permissions tweeking will do it if I have time